200 RELIGION COURSES – SPRING 2015

 of feminist theology to the ways Christian think about God, Jesus,

-ministry.
+and ministry.
 Multicultural perspectives are included.
-The class ends with
+The class

-presentation on current issues such as women in combat or women in
+ends with presentation on current issues such as women in combat

 This course invites students to explore the concept of love as a moral